xiix0/scam/README.md

-Q:	What is purple and conquered the world?
+Q:	What is orange and goes "click, click?"
-A:	Alexander the Grape.
+A:	A ball point carrot.